 We introduced the Blade Smart Glasses as a monocular system at CES 2018.
-Blade Upgraded, which entered mass production in the second half of 2020, adds stereo audio and an autofocus camera.
+Blade 1.5, an upgraded replacement version entered mass production in the second half of 2020, which added stereo audio and an autofocus camera.
 We believe the Vuzix Blade is the natural evolution of AR smart glasses providing the user with a wide range of features and capabilities in a natural glasses form factor.
-The display imagery is projected visually out in front of the user like the heads up display in a car, current applications range from basic text messaging and answering the phone to overlaying mapping directions, menus, weather, events, stock quotes, video conferencing, sports updates, social feeds, biometrics and much more.
+The display imagery is projected visually out in front of the user like the heads-up display in a car.
+Current applications range from basic text messaging an answering the phone to overlaying mapping directions, menus, work instructions, documentation, biometrics and much more.
 The intuitive and feature packed Vuzix Blade OS allows the user to simply and intuitively navigate via simple swipes and taps, or leverage voice controls and external AI systems.
 This allows users to leave their phones in their pockets for most functions and adds the ability to connect the information being presented to the real world, including that from cloud-based speech AI platforms such as Amazon Alexa.
+The Blade also has connector applications, with annual subscriptions, that allows the glasses to join the most popular video conferencing applications including Microsoft Team, Zoom, Blue Jeans, WebEx Teams and others.
 We believe the Blade Smart Glasses is the first natural step to replacing the smart phone with a ubiquitous wearable device for all.